irshadshalu/CP-CPP/README.md

 * Text Search O(N)

-    Basically in lps[i] has the index where to reset in case of mismatch, then
+    Basically, lps[i] has the index where to reset in case of mismatch, then

-        i = 0, j = -1;
+        int i = 0, j = -1;
         while(i < N) {
             while(j >= 0 && text[i] != pat[j]) j = lps[j];
             i++, j++;